Guiding parents through separation: a data-driven UX approach

 Prototype development

-We used some initial wireframes to help think about how the personalised content will be served to users.
-Stakeholder insights highlighted how the content messaging is just as important as the resolution options.
-We agreed:
+We used initial wireframes to explore how personalised content would be served to users.
+Stakeholder insights highlighted how content messaging is just as important as the resolution options themselves.
+We agreed on two guiding principles:

-Transparency: to ensure users understand why they are being shown the recommended options
+Transparency: ensuring users understand why they are being shown recommended options

-Prioritisation: to ensure users still have access to other options
+Prioritisation: ensuring users still have access to other options

-Using the decision tree logic, we created low fidelity wireframes in Mural, drafting questions, guidance (for question pages), and option/summary pages.
-Where possible, we re-purposed content from GOV.UK, NHS.GOV and other sources.
+Using the decision tree logic, we created low-fidelity wireframes in a collaborative design tool, drafting questions, guidance content, and option and summary pages.
+Where possible, we repurposed content from trusted public sources.

 We iterated the content design based on feedback from stakeholder reviews and insights from the external stakeholder decision tree reviews.